edereynaldesaintmichel/ultimext/README.md

 Ctrl (or shift) + click + drag on any page to select a part of it, then ask Claude to interact with it.

 This extension is currently **FREE** to use!
-It will remain free until the developer's Anthropic API credits are depleted.
+It will remain free until my personal Anthropic API credits are depleted.
 Once the credits are exhausted, you can purchase your own API key [on Anthropic's website](https://console.anthropic.com/)